jrpool/rallytree/README.md

 ## Schedule-state change

-This operation assigns a schedule state to each schedulable user story in a tree.
-A user story is schedulable if it has no child user stories.
+This operation assigns one of five schedule states to each user story without child user stories or tasks, and one of three states to each task.
+If you choose “Needs Definition” or “Accepted”, tasks are made “Defined” or “Completed”, respectively.

 ## Task creation